 in mexico, we don’t fuck around.

-it captured the emotion of the moment well. fuck around means not take things seriously
+it captured the emotion of the moment well. fuck around is a phrasal verb that means

-however, i prefer the translation in this article by hesiquio balderas for fightnews.com, let’s quit the bullshit.
+however, i prefer the translation in hesiquio balderas‘ article for fightnews.com, let’s quit the bullshit.

 alvarez continued, saying he invited ggg to the ring and was prepared to put his gloves back on and fight him right there. in spite of (despite) canelo’s rhetoric (words), balderas observes

 it won’t be easy to make the golovkin fight, but canelo repeated again a willingness to fight him.

 willingness means alvarez is available and ready to fight ggg. balderas also uses a lot of useful phrases to elaborate on the financial realities of the sport